The Forgotten Letter of Grace Bedell

 ![]() |

-In 2007, historian Karen Needles, Director of the Lincoln Archives Digital Project, unearthed a long-lost letter in the Treasury records at the National Archives.
+In 2007, a forgotten letter surfaced in the National Archives — written by a teenage girl who once changed Abraham Lincoln’s face.
+Historian Karen Needles, Director of the Lincoln Archives Digital Project, unearthed a long-lost letter in the Treasury records at the National Archives.
 It was addressed to President Abraham Lincoln, requesting his help in securing a position with the U.S. Treasury Department.

 What makes this discovery so remarkable is not just the letter itself, but the fact that its author was none other than Grace Bedell—the young girl whose famous "Beard Letter" had influenced Lincoln’s public image years earlier.